Small Stable Teams

-A commercial study (online at https://www.rallydev.com/finally-get-real-data-about-benefits-adopting-agile?nid=6201, registration required) from the vendor Rally found that dedicating teams members to one team doubles productivity.
+One study (online at https://www.rallydev.com/finally-get-real-data-about-benefits-adopting-agile?nid=6201, registration required) from the vendor Rally found that dedicating team members to one team doubles productivity.
 Keeping a team together over the long term shows a 60% gain.

 What Does it Look like?

-A small team is something less than ten or twelve people maximum, with an optimal size of perhaps closer to seven people.
-A stable team retains the same members over the life of the project work, and possibly beyond.
+A small team is something less than ten maximum, with an optimal size of perhaps closer to seven people.
+A stable team retains the same members over the life of the project work, and beyond.
 The team probably knows each other’s lives outside of work, families, etc., and have lunch together.
 They’re more than “just” co-workers.

 - Pulling developers from one team to work on another on a regular basis

-- Treating programmers like meat widgets that can be deployed on any project
+- Treating programmers like Carbon Based Programming Units that can be deployed on any project

 - Large teams of dozens of people